tashad19/Smart-recipe-generator/README.md

 ## 🚀 Features

 - 🧾 **AI-powered recipe suggestions** — get the top 3 recipes suited to your ingredients
-- 🍅 **Ingredient-based search** — select from a list of available ingredients or upload images
+- 🍅 **Ingredient Image Recognition** — Upload images or type in the ingredients
 - 🧂 **Smart filtering** — filters recipes by dietary preference, cooking time, difficulty and serving size.
 - 🎨 **Modern UI** — built with shadcn/ui and Tailwind CSS for a clean, elegant experience
 - 📱 **Responsive design** — optimized for both mobile and desktop